KondrashovKonstantin/picsiotest/README.md

 Then run `dockor-compose up -d` to up the app

 You need to run build and up commands after each code change.

+Use `docker-compose logs app -f` command to check app logs

 Go to `http://localhost:3000/docs` if swagger documentation is opened then setup is ok.